marcnol/pyHiM/docs/source/index.rst

 Main features
 =============

-pyHiM is a software package designed to pre-process and analyze multiplexed DNA-FISH data (e.g. Hi-M), as well as to visualize the results. pyHiM has specific modules (called features) that allow the user to:
+pyHiM is a software package designed to pre-process and analyze multiplexed DNA-FISH data (e.g. Hi-M), as well as to visualize the results. pyHiM has specific modules that allow the user to:

 * register nuclei and barcode images to remove or minimize drift.
 * segment nuclei